The Queen Archetype –

 Some Queens also tend to be rather judgemental and superficial – when something (or someone) does not shine as brightly as them, they may quickly dismiss it.

-In relationships, her tendency of wanting to be in control can cause problems.
+In relationships, her tendency to want to be in control can cause problems.
 The Queen Archetype in her shadow often struggles with jealousy and trust issues, traits that can quickly deteriorate her relationship if she chooses not to work on them.

 Since being in a committed relationship has such a high importance for her, she may sometimes jump into relationships too quickly or stay in them longer than what is healthy.